 There are two application deadlines, one in September and one in January.

-All proposals shall be written for comprehension by a general audience.
+All proposals shall be written for a non-specialist audience.

 - Awards are for one year.
 The time period begins at the award date designated for each competition.